jbrzusto/shiftwrap/README.md

 # Shiftwrap

+## TLDR

+`sw run foo sunrise-1h sunset+1h`

+Systemd service `foo` will run from 1 hour before sunrise to 1 hour after sunset each day, whenever the system is up, even if it boots into that time period.

+## Introduction

 `Shiftwrap` wraps `systemd` services to ensure they are running during one or more daily shifts.
 Shift start and stop times can be fixed times of day, or relative to solar events such as sunrise.
-Each shift can have start-up or take-down code that can be used to make the service run differently than in other shifts, e.g. by modifying a config file.
+Each shift can have start-up and/or take-down code that can be used to make the service run differently than in other shifts, e.g. by modifying a config file.

-When shiftwrap is used to wrap a service, that service will run during all portions of its defined shifts for which the computer is up, so if the computer boots into the middle of a service shift, the service will be started immediately and stopped at the end of that shift.
+When shiftwrap is used to wrap a service, that service will run during all portions of its defined shifts for which the system is up, so if the computer boots into the middle of a service shift, the service will be started immediately and stopped at the end of that shift.